yashchellani/P2P-Book-Exchange/README.md

 # P2P Book Exchange
-This is an application that supports p2p book exchange.
-Users can create an account, add books to their library, and request books from other users.
-The application also supports a rating system for users and books.
+This application facilitates peer-to-peer book exchanges.
+Users can create an account, build their book library, and request books from other users.
+Additionally, the platform includes a rating system for both users and books.

-The features in this application have been inspired by a need to simplify the process of book exchange, while making it more engaging and inclusive.
+Designed to streamline the book exchange process, this application aims to make book sharing more engaging and inclusive.

 # Setup
-This project consists of a backend and frontend.
-The backend is a Flask server and the frontend is a React app.
+This project comprises both backend and frontend components.
+The backend is built using Flask, while the frontend is a React application.
+The database used is SQLite, and the application is hosted locally.

 Requirements:
 - Python 3.12.2